munteanusil/PizzaManagementSystem/README.md

 PizzaManagementSystem
-With this application it is made in C#, EF core and Sql Server.
+ This application it is made in C#, EF core and Sql Server.
 The project consists of working with two types of databases: an existing one (of loyal customers created in SQL Server) - (Database-First)